 The start list that appears in the app is the one that is set in the Competition Management Platform web admin.
-Any changes to the start list and start order needs to be made in the Roster web admin, which will then automatically propagate to the Meet Mgmt app with an active connection.
+Any changes to the start list and start order need to be made in the Roster web admin, which will then automatically propagate to the Meet Mgmt app with an active connection.
 You can also manually update the start list by swiping down on the screen in the Events view page.

 Before starting to enter results, you will first need to set up jump/vault heights for the event and initial starting heights for each athlete.

 Please note that the unit format used for the meet/meeting, either metric (mm.xx) or imperial (ft-in.xx) is set by the meet/meeting organizer upon creation of the meet/meeting.

 This guide is divided into a few sections below: